spotify/spotify.github.io/README.md

 # Spotify FOSS GitHub Page

 This is a rework of the Spotify FOSS GitHub Page documenting the companies Open Source projects.
-It uses Jekyll to build the website & GitHub Actions with a short Node.js script to fetch data from the GitHub GraphQL API adding it to a staic YAML file in the repository.
+It uses Jekyll to build the website & GitHub Actions with a short Node.js script to fetch data from the GitHub GraphQL API adding it to a static YAML file in the repository.

 It's strongly based on the code from the current [spotify.github.io Page](https://github.com/spotify/spotify.github.io) (You need to be a member of `spotify-dev` in the Spotify GitHub org to access this).
-The intention was to abandoded the ancient sofware used while keeping most of the code.
+The intention was to abandon the ancient software used while keeping most of the code.
 The generated website should be the same & the way it is generated as well, but the technology used changed.

 ## Development